Clever-ISA/Clever-ISA/specs/Main.md

 Flags: Unless `f` is set in `h`, sets `M`, `Z`, and `P` according to the result of the operation.

+Exceptions:
+- UND, if any operand constraint is violated.
+- UND, if a reserved register is accessed by the instruction
+- PROT, if a Supervisor register is accessed, and the program is not in Program Execution Mode
+- UND, if the destination operand is the flags or ip register.
+- PF, if a memory operand accesses an unavailable virtual memory address
+- PF, if the first operand is a memory operand, and page protections are violated by the access
+- PF, if paging is disable, and a memory operand accesses an out of range physical address
+- PROT, if a memory operand is out of range for the PTL mode.

 Instructions:
-- 0x040 (bnot): Performs a bitwise negation of the operand.
+- 0x046 (bnot): Performs a bitwise negation of the operand.
-- 0x041 (neg): Negates the signed integer value in the operand.
+- 0x047 (neg): Negates the signed integer value in the operand.
-- 0x042 (bnot*r*): Specialization of bnot that operands on a gpr.
+- 0x04E (bnot*r*): Specialization of bnot that operands on a gpr.
-- 0x043 (neg*r*): Specialization of neg that operands on a gpr.
+- 0x04F (neg*r*): Specialization of neg that operands on a gpr.

+### Arithmetic/Logic Instruction GPR Specializations

+Opcodes: 0x041-0x045, 0x49-0x4D

+Operands: 1

+Operand Constraints: Opcodes 0x04A-0x04A, operand must be a register or a memory reference.

+h: `[rrrr]` where `r` is the number of the gpr `(0<=r<16)` of the destination (Opcodes 0x042-0x046) or source (Opcodes 0x04A-0x04E) operand.

+Exceptions:
+- UND, if any operand constraint is violated.
+- UND, if a reserved register is accessed by the instruction
+- PROT, if a Supervisor register is accessed, and the program is not in Program Execution Mode
+- UND, if the destination operand is the flags or ip register.
+- PF, if a memory operand accesses an unavailable virtual memory address
+- PF, if the first operand is a memory operand, and page protections are violated by the access
+- PF, if paging is disable, and a memory operand accesses an out of range physical address
+- PROT, if a memory operand is out of range for the PTL mode.

+Instructions:
+- 0x041 (add*r*): Specialization of opcode 0x001 (add) where the destination operand is a gpr
+- 0x042 (sub*r*): Specialization of opcode 0x002 (sub) where the destination operand is a gpr
+- 0x043 (and*r*): Specialization of opcode 0x003 (and) where the destination operand is a gpr
+- 0x044 (or*r*):  Specialization of opcode 0x004 (or) where the destination operand is a gpr
+- 0x045 (xor*r*): Specialization of opcode 0x005 (xor) where the destination operand is a gpr
+- 0x049 (add*r*): Specialization of opcode 0x001 (add) where the second operand is a gpr
+- 0x04A (sub*r*): Specialization of opcode 0x002 (sub) where the second operand is a gpr
+- 0x04B (and*r*): Specialization of opcode 0x003 (and) where the second operand is a gpr
+- 0x04C (or*r*):  Specialization of opcode 0x004 (or) where the second operand is a gpr
+- 0x04D (xor*r*): Specialization of opcode 0x005 (xor) where the second operand is a gpr

 ### Comparison Operations